Writing the Contributions/Lived Experience Essay

 3. Connect the dots between #1 and #2.
 The strongest essays won’t just say “I’d contribute a passion for biology and a unique point of view on Southeast Asian politics.”
 They’ll also show the reader how you developed those qualities through your life experiences.

-For more on the Contributions/Lived Experience essay, including strategies for picking your strongest lived experiences, contributions, and telling your story, check out Chapter 6 of Write Yourself In (p.
+For more on the Contributions/Lived Experience essay, including a sample essay and strategies for telling your story, check out Chapter 6 of Write Yourself In (p.
 149).